gnosis/dex-services/e2e/README.md

 In order to run multiple tests some containers must be restarted and the database must be removed.
 For example, the following sequence of commands (in separate/alternating terminals) will run all the tests.
-Notice that, although the travis file uses the bash script for restarting containers, this will not work locally.
+Notice that, although the travis file uses the bash script for restarting containers, this will not work locally (except on Linux).

 ```sh
 # T1: